craigl33/pypsa-rsa/docs/archive/tutorials.rst

 The tutorial will cover examples on how to

-- configure and customise the PyPSA-RSA model and
+- configure and customise the PyPSA-ZA model and
 - step-by-step exucetion of the ``snakemake`` workflow, from network creation through solving the network to analysing the results.

-The ``model_file.xlsx`` and ``config.yaml`` files are utilised to customise the PyPSA-RSA model.
+The ``model_file.xlsx`` and ``config.yaml`` files are utilised to customise the PyPSA-ZA model.
 The tutorial's configuration is contained in
 ``model_file_tutorial.xlsx`` and ``config.tutorial.yaml``.
 Use the configuration and model setup files ``config.yaml`` and ``model_file.xlsx`` to run the tutorial

 .. code:: bash